jasonjson/jasonjson.github.io/_posts/2016-01-03-create-maximum-number.markdown

 ---
 layout: post
-title: Create Maximum Number
+title: 321 - Create Maximum Number
 date: 2016-01-03 19:08:09.000000000 -05:00
 tags:
 - Leetcode
 categories:
-- Brain Teaser
+- Array
 author: Jason
 ---
-<p><strong><em>Given two arrays of length m and n with digits 0-9 representing two numbers.
-Create the maximum number of length k &lt;= m + n from digits of the two.
+**Given two arrays of length m and n with digits 0-9 representing two numbers.
+Create the maximum number of length k <= m + n from digits of the two.
 The relative order of the digits from the same array must be preserved.
 Return an array of the k digits.
-You should try to optimize your time and space complexity.</em></strong></p>
+You should try to optimize your time and space complexity.**

 ``` java